Skip to main content

 Prepare your team to deliver great customer experiences with this customer service training guide—and download our template.

-A woman with a headset on reaches for an apple on a branch.
+A person wearing a headset reaches for an apple on a tree during customer service training.

 What is customer service training?

-Customer service training is a strategy businesses use to improve the competency of their support team.
-It involves teaching agents about products or services, customer communication, support software, and more.
+Customer service training is a strategy businesses use to improve the competency of their support team and teach agents about products or services, customer communication, support software, and more.
 Ultimately, customer service training seeks to improve the customer experience.

-Customers expect fast, convenient, high-quality customer service—and if they don’t get it, they won’t hesitate to go elsewhere.
+Customers expect fast, convenient, high-quality customer service—if they don’t get it, they won’t hesitate to go elsewhere.
 The key to attracting and retaining customers is to deliver a fantastic customer experience (CX).
-But to do so, you must ensure every support agent has the proper skills and proficiencies to assist customers.
+However, to do so, you must ensure every support agent has the proper skills and proficiencies to assist customers.

 More in this guide: